Itzik Feffer: Arrest and death

 During his concert in Tchaikovsky Hall on 14 June - which was broadcast across the entire country - Robeson publicly paid tribute to Feffer and the late Mikhoels, singing the Vilna Partisan song "Zog Nit Keynmol" in both Russian and Yiddish.
 The song was met with a standing ovation from the hall.

 Returning to the US, Robeson organized a letter in defense of Feffer, which was signed by writer Howard Fast and the then-chairman of the World Peace Council, French physicist Frédéric Joliot-Curie, among others.
-According to observers, Robson's letter delayed Feffer's death by three years.
+According to observers, Robeson's letter delayed Feffer's death by three years.

 In 1952, however, Feffer, along with other defendants, was tried at a closed trial of JAC members, ostensibly due to their support of the American-backed proposal to establish an autonomous region for Jews in the Crimea.
 Feffer realized during this trial, when the defendants pleaded not guilty and spoke about the methods by which the investigation was conducted, that he would not be spared, and retracted his testimony:

 Investigator Likhachev told me: "If we arrest you, then we will find the crime ...
 We will knock out everything we need from you."
 So it turned out.
 I am not a criminal, but being very intimidated, I gave fictitious testimony against myself and others.

 Feffer also expressed pride in his Jewish identity.

 The tribunal convicted him of giving "slanderous information about the situation of Jews in the USSR" to an American contact, as noted in a letter from Minister of State Security Semyon Ignatyev to the Secretary of the Central Committee of the CPSU Georgy Malenkov dated February 7, 1953.
 Feffer was executed on 12 August 1952 at the Lubyanka Building.

 Feffer was rehabilitated posthumously in 1955, after Stalin's death; a cenotaph for him was installed at the Moscow Nikolo-Arkhangelsk cemetery.
 His poems have been reprinted, both in Yiddish and in Russian translation.

 Family

-His wife Rakhil Gershkovna Kalish (1900-1982) was arrested on the night of January 13-14, 1949.
-His daughter Dora Isaakovna Fefer-Kalish (1924-2007) was arrested in 1952.
-Her husband Evel Moiseevich Klimovsky (1923-1992) was also repressed.
+His wife Rakhil Gershkovna Kalish (1900–1982) was arrested on the night of January 13–14, 1949.
+His daughter Dora Isaakovna Fefer-Kalish (1924–2007) was arrested in 1952.
+Her husband Evel Moiseevich Klimovsky (1923–1992) was also repressed.
 His sister Daria (Dasha) Feffer was arrested at the same time as his wife.